 Mistakes are inevitable, but just remember to sincerely apologize and learn from them.

 Final Thoughts on Live Streaming

 There’s no quick and easy way to make money with live streaming, as you need to build up a user base.
-That being said, there’s a great potential for making thousands a month via live streaming, especially if you make sure you have various revenue options.
+That being said, there’s a great potential for making thousands a month via live streaming, especially if you make sure you have more than one revenue stream.